September 26, 2023, is the tenth International Day for Total Elimination of Nuclear Weapons.

 Send a letter or email or tweet to your President/Prime Minister/Foreign Minister and Ambassador to the United Nations, with the above comments prior to the UN High Level Meeting on the Elimination of Nuclear Weapons which takes place on Tuesday September 26, 2023.

-Sample letter to your government urging them to promote nuclear abolition effectively in UN General Assembly High-Level General Debate (September 19-29, 2023) and the UN High-Level Meeting on the Elimination of Nuclear Weapons (September 26, 2023).
+Sample letter to your government urging them to promote nuclear abolition at the UN High-Level Meeting on the Elimination of Nuclear Weapons (September 26, 2023).
 The contact for your Ambassador (Permanent Representative) to the United Nations can be found in the UN online database or hardcopy list of UN Missions.

-The President of the UN General Assembly will preside over the UNGA High Level General Debate from September 19-29, 2023 and host a High Level Meeting on the Elimination of Nuclear Weapons on September 26.
+The President of the UN General Assembly will host a High Level Meeting on the Elimination of Nuclear Weapons on September 26.

-I/we urge you to speak at these meetings on the importance to: a) prevent any use of nuclear of nuclear weapons; b) achieve a nuclear-weapon-free world, and c) reallocate nuclear weapons budgets and investments to instead support peace, climate protection and sustainable development.
+I/we urge you to speak at this event about the importance to: a) prevent any use of nuclear of nuclear weapons; b) achieve a nuclear-weapon-free world, and c) reallocate nuclear weapons budgets and investments to instead support peace, climate protection and sustainable development.

 On Hiroshima Day August 6, 2023, the UN Secretary-General warned that we are in a time of nuclear danger not seen since the height of the Cold War.
 “The drums of nuclear war are beating once again.
 Mistrust and division are on the rise.
 The nuclear shadow that loomed over the Cold War has re-emerged.
 And some countries are recklessly rattling the nuclear saber once again, threatening to use these tools of annihilation.”